Things to Know Before You Visit Madagascar

 • By Plane: Antananarivo – Morondava = 1 hour flight time and costs maybe $150

 There are also ferries and speedboats that go to some of the smaller islands and down the rivers too.
 We took the Anakao Express from Toliara to Anakao.
-It took us an hour by speedboat, but would have taken much (MUCH) longer by land!
+It took us an hour by speedboat, but would have taken much (MUCH) longer by road!

 Madagascar landscape